BstLabs/py-clvm/README.md

 To improve the development experience, we have replicated various solutions for handling different steps of using cloud virtual machines and combined them with VSCode Remote to deliver maximum convenience for fellow developers and engineers.

 CLVM currently works with cloud instances on AWS, Azure and GCP.
 It is built on top of [DynaCLI](https://github.com/BstLabs/py-dynacli), another excellent open-source tool from [BST Labs](https://github.com/BstLabs/).
-For more detail on using CLVM, see the blog post [Simply Cloud Instance Management from your Command Line](https://github.com/BstLabs/medium-articles/blob/main/use_cloud_vm_from_cli/ARTICLE.md).
+For more detail on using CLVM, see the blog post [Simplify Cloud Instance Management from your Command Line](https://medium.com/@orkhanshirin/simplify-cloud-instance-management-from-your-command-line-4b44a5b3949e).

 ## Capabilities of CLVM